 Companies employ behavioral interview questions based on the belief that investigation into past behavior is the best predictor of future behavior.
 The problem with behavioral interview questions is that they fluster candidates, and can frequently screen out good performers.
 To prevent this from happening to you, you must practice, practice, practice your responses to behavioral questions.
+Talking about conflict on the job is something you should get comfortable with; let’s explore further.

 At some point in your job search journey, you will likely face the question about a time that you had a disagreement or some other form of conflict with a manager, peer, or customer.
 “Tell me about a time when you had to deal with conflict on the job” is one of the most common behavioral interview questions that candidates can field, and it’s typically one that gives them the most trouble.
 The best way to address any behavioral question in an interview is to tell a story using the STAR method.
 What’s that, you might ask?
 Let’s break down the acronym.